maxvt/cyberlabs/README.md

 -----
 The sources of the paper are provided here to allow for easy integration of corrections and future updates.
-A rendered PDF version is intentionally not provided--please use the official version at (TODO ACM link) or compile the latest version from source.
+A rendered PDF version is intentionally not provided--please use [the official version](http://dl.acm.org/citation.cfm?id=2677225) or compile the latest version from source.
 You will need a recent installation of LaTeX (including biber and other referenced packages) to compile the paper.